bguesman/docsify-test/docs/editor/blocks/procedural_cloud_plane_block.md

     <p>Different multiple scattering biases.
 Multiple scattering amount is set to 0.25 for all three examples.
 Left: 0.25.
 Middle: 0.5.
 Right: 1.</p>
 </div>

+#### Multiple Scattering Rampdown
+**C# member variable:** `float m_multipleScatteringRampdown` \
+How much to ramp down the multiple scattering approximation as the view direction approaches the light direction.
+This can be useful for making sure that clouds block out enough of the sun close to the sun disc.

+#### Multiple Scattering Rampdown Shape
+**C# member variable:** `float m_multipleScatteringRampdownShape` \
+Shape of the multiple scattering ramp down effect.
+Lower values will spread the ramp down further away from the light.
+Higher values will contain the rampdown to the area directly around the light.

 #### Light Pollution Dimmer
 **C# member variable:** `float m_lightPollutionDimmer` \
 Dimmer to the effect of light pollution on clouds.
 When it's zero, the clouds receive no light pollution.
 When it's one, they receive full light pollution.
 This is a useful parameter for when you're using light pollution as more of an artistic effect to recolor the night sky.